omeka/omeka-s-enduser/docs/content/items.md

 ![The Advanced search screen for Items, with one field filled out.](contentfiles/items_advSearch.png)

-If you perform a search, or end up on the Items browse page from an Item set or other filter, you will see your selected parameters appear at the top of the screen.
-From here you can select items manually for batch editing using the checkboxes on the left, or select all of the items on the page, or use the dropdown to edit or select all items that are currently in the subset.
+If you perform a search, or end up on the Items browse page from an Item set or other filter, you will once again see the browse page, with your selected parameters appearing at the top of the screen.
+From this browse screen you can select items manually for batch editing using the checkboxes on the left, or select all of the items on the page, or use the dropdown to edit all items that are currently in the subset.

 If you complete a batch action from the next screen, you will return back to this same item subset.